sirui-luo/sirui-luo/README.md

 # Hi, I'm Sirui!:
-📊 Data Scientist passionate about solving complex business problems with data-driven insights.<br><br>🎓 Recent graduate with a Master of Science in Business Analytics from the University of Minnesota, Carlson School of Management.<br><br>💡 Building projects in financial risk modeling, sales forecasting, and investment strategy using ML and statistical analysis.<br><br>🛠️ Core Technique: Python (Pandas, Scikit-learn), SQL (Snowflake), Power BI, Databricks, Spark and R.<br><br>🤝 Seeking full-time Data Analyst & Data Scientist opportunities.
-Let's connect on LinkedIn!<br><br>
+Data Analyst with a Master’s in Business Analytics from the University of Minnesota, Carlson School of Management.
+Experienced in designing end-to-end data pipelines, developing business intelligence solutions, and building predictive models to solve complex business problems.
+Skilled in Python, SQL, Power BI, Databricks, Spark, and R, with a proven ability to transform raw data into actionable insights that drive strategic decision-making.
+Seeking full-time opportunities as a Data Analyst or Data Scientist to leverage expertise in data engineering, analytics, and machine learning.

+🤝 With background in Economics, Statistics and Analytics, I am actively seeking full-time Data Analyst & Data Scientist opportunities.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/siruiluo/)<br>

 ---